 - Far Reach Colleges: Your academic profile is significantly lower than the college/university’s average range.
 It is unlikely that you will be admitted.

 Although the List Builder does not guarantee acceptance to any particular colleges, it will help you build a list of options that can evolve if your academic performance or interests change.

 No!
 In fact, the opposite.
 We have found that many students are not aware of all the colleges that could be great options for them!
-And, because the List Builder shows you which colleges have admissions criteria aligned to your academic profile, you’ll have a better idea of which colleges are a good academic match.
+And because the List Builder shows you which colleges have admissions criteria aligned with your academic profile, you’ll have a better idea of which colleges are a good academic match.

 Individual students are responsible for building their college list.
 However, we encourage all families to participate in the process, given the financial decisions that factor into the postsecondary enrollment process.

 Data Used in the Match & Fit List Builder

 The List Builder uses your overall GPA and highest test scores that the school district has on record for you to determine which colleges are Target, Reach, and Likely colleges for you.
 If you have both SAT and ACT scores, it will use whichever set of scores is highest (without Superscoring).
 PSAT scores are only used if you do not have SAT or ACT scores in the tool.
 If you would like to see how your matches change if you earn a higher GPA or test score, you can adjust them in the List Builder and see how your options change.

 Some colleges are single-gender institutions.
 For example, Spelman is a college for women and Morehouse is a college for men.
 If you identify as Male or Female in the List Builder, it will filter out any single-gender colleges for the gender you do not select.
 You can choose “Prefer not to answer” if you do not want your options to be limited.